In-Person Absentee Voting (vote early in person)

 - Within the last 7 days prior to the election, voters in special situations can use the agent delivery process to vote absentee.

 Track Your Ballot

 - Visit mnvotes.org/track to track the status of your absentee ballot.

 - Ballots are reviewed daily by the absentee ballot board to determine whether they meet acceptance criteria.

-- Opening of envelopes for accepted absentee ballots begins 14 days prior to Election Day.
+- Opening of envelopes for accepted absentee ballots can begin after close of business on the 7th day prior to Election Day.

 - If your ballot is rejected, the voter will be sent a replacement ballot.
 Within the last 5 days before Election Day we will also attempt to contact the voter via phone and/or email.